-Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in financial loss to the Group.
+Credit risk refers to the risk that the Group's counterparties default on their contractual obligations resulting in financial losses to the Group.
 At the end of each reporting period, the Group's maximum exposure to credit risk which will cause a financial loss to the Group due to failure to discharge an obligation by the counterparties arises from the carrying amount of the respective recognised financial assets as stated in the consolidated statement of financial position.

-In order to minimise credit risk, the Group has tasked its credit management team to develop and maintain the credit risk grading for the Group's trade and other receivables and other financial assets at amortised costs and to categorise exposures according to their degree of risk of default.
+In order to minimise credit risk, the Group has tasked its credit management team to develop and maintain the credit risk grading for the Group's trade and other receivables and other financial assets at amortised costs and to categorize exposures according to their degree of risk of default.
 The credit management team uses publicly available financial information and the Group's own trading records to rate its major customers and other debtors.
 The Group's exposure and the credit ratings of its counterparties are continuously monitored and the aggregate value of transactions concluded is spread amongst approved counterparties.